(All fields required)

 Your child’s team of experts will include:

-The HI NDC also refers to other specialized clinicians on an as needed basis, including, but not limited to:
+The NDEC also refers to other specialized clinicians on an as needed basis, including, but not limited to:

 The Neurodevelopmental Clinic helps kids reach their full potential.